 By the end of this tennis lesson, you’ll have 7 times you can start moving forward to poach and gain confidence at the net.
 First, we’ll cover the advanced to intermediate tips, then I’ll show you 3 poaching tips for beginners.

 Poaching in tennis is done by a player at the net.
 The player moves across the court to volley the ball out of the air.

 The goal of the poach is to end the point with a winner or forced error.
 As the net player, when you poach, you usually don’t want the opponent to see you moving.
 So, you’ll wait until they hit the ball before moving across to attack it.

-Poaching is most often done when your partner is serving.
+Poaching is a doubles strategy that is most often done when your partner is serving.
 But you can also poach during a groundstroke rally, or even when all players are at the net.